Bhavishrg/emGraph/README.md

 A short description of the compiled programs is given below.
 All of them provide detailed usage description on using the `--help` option.

-- `benchmarks/e2e_grasp`: Benchmark the performance of the end to end emgraph protocol with initialization, preprocessing and online phases.
+- `benchmarks/e2e_grasp`: Benchmark the performance of the end to end GraSP protocol with initialization, preprocessing and online phases.
-- `benchmarks/mpa_grasp`: Benchmark the performance of the message-passing phase of the emgraph protocol.
+- `benchmarks/mpa_grasp`: Benchmark the performance of the message-passing (one iteration of GAS computation) of the GraSP protocol.
 - `benchmarks/e2e_graphiti`: Benchmark the performance of the end to end graphiti protocol.
-- `benchmarks/mpa_graphiti`: Benchmark the performance of message passing phase of the graphiti protocol.
+- `benchmarks/mpa_graphiti`: Benchmark the performance of message-passing (one iteration of GAS computation) of the graphiti protocol.
 Execute the following commands from the `build` directory created during compilation to run the programs:
 ```sh
 # Benchmark GraSP.